 The service provided by Womensline is largely broken down into four main categories, such as Information and Support, Crisis Counselling and Safety Planning, Face to Face Court Support and most importantly, Crisis Intervention.
 The latter is where Womensline is required to arrange an immediate place of safety for women and children escaping the violence at home.
-Last year, Womensline arranged emergency accommodation for 8,411 women and children throughout the state.
-5,822 women and children were transported to safety including flights for 228 women and children from the Torres Strait and other remote areas.
+Last year, Womensline arranged emergency accommodation for over 8,000 women and children throughout the state.
+5,721 women and children were transported to safety including 99 air flights from the Torres Strait and other remote areas.
+The number of flights represents a significant reduction on previous years and reflects our success in working with and supporting local services and communities to find alternative pathways for women at a local level